What is a wet room and how could it benefit you? In this blog post, we'll attempt to answer these very questions.

 Typically, a wet room will contain waterproof boarding, as shown here, beneath a tiled exterior

-It is a wet environment and as such not a place for the things we think of as "dry" - certainly not shaving appliances or anything that could be dangerous.
+It is a wet environment and as such not a place for the things we think of as "dry"—certainly not shaving appliances or anything that could be dangerous.

 The most common installation to be found in a wet room is a shower.
-In many cases, a glass screen can be used to separate the shower area from the rest of the bathroom - especially handy if you don't want a soggy toilet seat!
+In many cases, a glass screen can be used to separate the shower area from the rest of the bathroom—especially handy if you don't want a soggy toilet seat!

-So here are 5 reasons why wet rooms are a great bathroom option:
+If you're still unconvinced, here are 5 reasons why wet rooms are a great bathroom option: